AramZS/devblog/src/posts/hello-day-10.md

 Hmmm, pulled the same configuration, but now it looks like one of my posts isn't working.
 It looks like Nunjucks is adding some secret juice to the `raw` tag for escaping stuff.
 Hmmm, ok, there is a lot of badly documented stuff that 11ty is doing with the Nunjucks engine and modifying it.
 Perhaps it is time to step back from attempting to mod it and take a different approach.

 Maybe I should go for the custom filter method instead.
 Let's step back.

+`git commit -am "Trying to get variable variables working and 11ty to set throwOnUndefined for nunjucks"`